 As early as 1918, several countries began to work with this “reduced power” concept, including France and the USA.
 The French attempt was the Ribeyrolles M1918 automatic carbine which fired specially designed 8x35SR ammo, based on the .351WSL cartridge but modified to accept standard 8mm Lebel pointed military bullets.
 The American attempt, known as the Winchester-Burton machine rifle, also used a cartridge based on the .351WSL.
 This purpose-designed round was called .345WMR (Winchester Machine Rifle), and used a pointed bullet of approximately 9mm caliber.

-During the early 1920s, Switzerland and Italy joined the club of “intermediate power” developers, producing their own cartridges and automatic or semi-automatic weapons to fire them.
-By the mid-1930s several other countries (e.g. Denmark and Germany) attempted to develop their own versions of intermediate power cartridges and the automatic weapons to fire them, but none were ever adopted.
+During the early 1920’s, Switzerland and Italy joined the club of ‘intermediate power’ developers.
+They produced their own cartridges and automatic or semi-automatic weapons to fire them.
+By the mid-1930’s several other countries (e.g. Denmark and Germany) attempted to develop their own versions of intermediate power cartridges and the automatic weapons to fire them, but none were adopted at that time.

 Ribeyrolles M1918 Automatic Carbine with its 8x35SR cartridge